ATOMScience-org/AMPL/README.md

 ```
 ---
 ## Create jupyter notebook kernel (optional)
-To run AMPL from Jupyter Notebook, with your environment activated.
-To setup a new kernel:
+To run AMPL from Jupyter Notebook.
+To setup a new kernel, first activate your environment and then run the following command:

 ```
 python -m ipykernel install --user --name atomsci-env